comychitz/intro_to_programming/README.md

 ### coding style
-Even though it is quite early in your programming endeavors, it is well worth quickly talking about coding style.
-In the C++ programming language there is no restriction on how the code is organized in regards to white spaces.
+Even though it is quite early in your programming endeavors, it is well worth talking about coding style.
+In the C++ programming language there is no limitations on how the code is organized in regards to white spaces.
 For example, we could write our `doubleValue` function in the following ways:
 ```c++
 int doubleValue(int x){int y = x*2;return y;}